lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Calibrations-Procedure/comcam-master-calibrations-procedure.rst

 - `exp_times_flat`: The exposure time of each flat image (sec).
 If a single value, then the same exposure time is used for each exposure.
 Default: 0
 - `detectors`: Detector IDs, e.g., ``(0,1,2,3,4,5,6,7,8)`` for all LSSTComCam CCDs.
 Default: ``(0,1,2,3,4,5,6,7,8)``
 - `do_verify`: Should the master calibrations be verified? (c.f., ``cp_verify``).
 Default:  True
+- `number_verification_tests_threshold_bias`: Minimum number of verification tests per detector per exposure per test type that should pass to certify the bias master calibration.
+Default: 8
+- `number_verification_tests_threshold_dark`: Minimum number of verification tests per detector per exposure per test type that should pass to certify the dark master calibration.
+Default: 16
-- `number_verification_tests_threshold`: Minimum number of verification tests per detector per exposure per test type that should pass to certify the master calibration.
+- `number_verification_tests_threshold_flat`: Minimum number of verification tests per detector per exposure per test type that should pass to certify the flat master calibration.
 Default: 8
 - `config_options_bias`: Options to be passed to the command-line bias pipetask.
 They will overwrite the values in ``cpBias.yaml``.
 Default: "-c isr:doDefect=False -c isr:doLinearize=False -c isr:doCrosstalk=False -c isr:overscan.fitType='MEDIAN_PER_ROW'"
 - `config_options_dark`: Options to be passed to the command-line dark pipetask.
 They will overwrite the values in ``cpDark.yaml``.
 Default: "-c isr:doDefect=False -c isr:doLinearize=False -c isr:doCrosstalk=False"
 - `config_options_flat`: Options to be passed to the command-line flat pipetask.
 They will overwrite the values in ``cpFlat.yaml``.
 Default: "-c isr:doDefect=False -c isr:doLinearize=False -c isr:doCrosstalk=False -c cpFlatMeasure:doVignette=False "